BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_3_Setting_Up_Your_Wallet.md

 To look at _all_ the keys in your wallet, type `bitcoin-cli ~/dumpwallet mywallet.txt`.
 To look at _all_ the keys in your wallet, type `bitcoin-cli dumpwallet ~/mywallet.txt`.
 ```
-$ bitcoin-cli dumpwallet ~/mywallet.txt
+$ bitcoin-cli -testnet dumpwallet ~/mywallet.txt
 {
   "filename": "/home/user1/mywallet.txt"
 }
 ```
 This will create a mywallet.txt file in your home directory with a long list of private keys, addresses, and other information.
 Mind you, you'd never want to put this data out in a plain text file on a Bitcoin setup with real funds!

 More likely, you just want to look at the private key associated with a specific address.
-This can be done with the `bitcoin-cli dumpprivkey` command.
+This can be done with the `bitcoin-cli -testnet dumpprivkey` command.
 ```
 $ bitcoin-cli dumpprivkey "n4cqjJE6fqcmeWpftygwPoKMMDva6BpyHf"
 cW4s4MdW7BkUmqiKgYzSJdmvnzq8QDrf6gszPMC7eLmfcdoRHtHh